Master’s in Occupational Therapy

 • Minimum of 20 hours of observation in an OT setting.

-The program is full-time and will not allow transfer of credit due to external accreditation requirements.
+The program will be full-time and will not allow transfer of credit due to external accreditation requirements.

 Financial Aid